29 April 2014

-The GDC regards DCP’s as being either ‘in training or registered’; there is no third category.
+The General Dental Council regards DCPs as being either ‘in training or registered’; there is no third category.
 It follows therefore that when a therapist qualifies, one could regard the training period as being at an end.
-If then there is a delay before full registration as an orthodontic therapist is reached, it is an interesting argument as to whether they are in a position to practise and to what extent.
+If there is a delay before full registration as an orthodontic therapist is reached, it is an interesting argument as to whether they are in a position to practise and to what extent.

-The GDC understand that as part of their training orthodontic therapy students are set a work plan treating patients as prescribed by the supervising dentist that would continue after the official end of their training.
-As a consequence, orthodontic therapy students are regarded as being ‘in training’ during the interim period, whilst their application for full registration is considered.
+The GDC understands that as part of their training, orthodontic therapy students are set a work plan treating patients as prescribed by the supervising dentist that would continue after the official end of their training.
+As a consequence, orthodontic therapy students are regarded as being ‘in training’ during the interim period while their application for full registration is considered.

-If she is indemnified with Dental Protection as a student orthodontic therapist, or as a student on a recognised student outreach programme which has appropriate indemnity, then her indemnity will continue, although upon registration she will move to a first year qualified grade.
-For further information in relation to these grades, then please use the subscription finder on the website. http://www.dentalprotection.org/uk/join/dcp_subs_finder
+If she has access to indemnity as a dental member of MPS whilst a student orthodontic therapist, or as a student on a recognised student outreach programme which has appropriate indemnity, then her indemnity will continue, although upon registration she will move to a first year qualified grade.